paddycull/Convert-ScriptToModule/README.md

 ````

 As you can see below, this command has created the module directory for the "ExampleModule" module, and placed it into the "C:\PSModule" folder, with Private, Public, and Init folders, as well as the psd1 and psm1 files.
 The Private folder will contain the "Get-Example1" and "Get-Example2" functions as specified in the command, all other functions will be placed into the Public folder and exported in the psm1 and psd1 file.
-The Init folder will contain any ArgumentCompleters found within the files, and that will also be loaded in the psm1 file.
+The Init folder will contain any ArgumentCompleters found within the files, and that will also be loaded via the psm1 file.

 ![alt text](./Screenshots/FolderLayout.png "Example folder directory")